Worst-Case Distance-Aware Error Bounds for Neural Networks: INTRODUCTION

-Intuitively, uncertainty estimators must be \emph{distance-aware}, meaning their confidence reflects the proximity to training data~\cite{liu2020simple}.
-An interpretable uncertainty estimator is expected to demonstrate higher predictive confidence in regions near the training data, while exhibiting increased uncertainty as the input diverges from the observed distribution~\cite{lakshminarayanan2017simple,liu2020simple, ataei2025darek, mukhoti2023deep, van2020uncertainty}.
-Uncertainty estimation in non-parametric models---such as \acp{GP}, splines, k-Nearest Neighbors, kernel density estimation~\cite{bishop2006pattern}---can be easily made distance-aware because they depend on stored training data.
-For the same reason, typical parametric models---such as \acp{BNN}, Ensembles~\cite{lakshminarayanan2017simple}, and support vector machines---do not estimate distance-aware uncertainty.
+{An interpretable uncertainty estimator is expected to demonstrate distance-awareness, that is, to have higher predictive confidence in regions near the training data, while exhibiting increased uncertainty as the input deviates from the observed training data~\cite{lakshminarayanan2017simple,liu2020simple, ataei2025darek, mukhoti2023deep, van2020uncertainty}.} Uncertainty estimation in nonparametric models---such as \acp{GP}, splines, k-nearest neighbors, kernel density estimation~\cite{bishop2006pattern}---can be easily made distance-aware because they depend on stored training data, whereas typical parametric models---such as ensembles~\cite{lakshminarayanan2017simple} and support vector machines---do not estimate distance-aware uncertainty.

-More recently, \ac{KAN}~\cite{liu2025kan} combined non-parametric models (splines) with parametric models in a novel way. \ac{KAN}~\cite{liu2025kan}, inspired by Kolmogorov-Arnold Theorem~\cite{schmidt2021kolmogorov}, proposed to model complex functions with a deep neural network using spline basis as activation functions.
-Building on \acp{KAN} success, \acp{KKAN}~\cite{toscano2025kkans} reduced the complexity of \ac{KAN} architecture by replacing the arbitrary depth spline network structure with a simple two-block architecture.
-This results in faster and stable training with more accurate function approximation.
-The two-block \ac{KKAN} architecture integrates \ac{MLP}-based inner block with flexible basis functions as the outer block.
+More recently, \ac{KAN}~\cite{liu2025kan,vaca2024kolmogorov,patra2025physics,sen2026physics,li2025kolmogorov,howard2026sindy} introduced a novel approach that combines nonparametric models (splines) with parametric models~\cite{ataei2025darek}. \ac{KAN}, inspired by the \ac{KAT}~\cite{schmidt2021kolmogorov,montanelli2020error}, was proposed to model complex functions with a deep neural network using spline bases as activation functions.
+Building on this success, \acp{KKAN}~\cite{toscano2025kkans} reduced the complexity of the \ac{KAN} architecture by replacing its arbitrary-depth spline network structure with a simple two-block architecture, combining an \ac{MLP}-based inner block with flexible basis functions as the outer block.
+This results in faster, more stable training and improved function approximation.